 Benchmarks are all well and good; you should start by performing incline exercises on a bench set to a roughly 30-degree angle.
-However, don’t be afraid to experiment with the grade of the bench and find the exact right angle that lights up your pecs.
+However, don’t be afraid to experiment with the grade of the bench and find the exact angle that lights up your pecs.
 It probably won’t be the same angle as your gym partner’s.

 Focus and Concentrate

 The mind-muscle connection is a real phenomenon.
 Training large muscles like your lats, quads, or glutes is easy.
 You can feel them while you perform rows, leg presses, or hip thrusts without really trying.

 However, “finding” a small muscle like your upper chest isn’t as easy.
 If you only care about pushing weight, you may lose your connection with the target muscle in the process.
 If you incorporate new upper-chest-focused movements into your training, take time during the first few workouts to really mentally connect with your upper pecs before you start loading those movements.

 Make It a Priority

 If you consider your upper chest to be a weakness in your physique, you can’t remedy that issue by treating it like an afterthought.
 Tacking on an upper-chest-focused movement at the end of your push workout — when you’re exhausted already — may not provide a great return on your investment.

 To bring up a lagging body part (such as your upper pecs), you should target it early in your workout when you’re fresh, focused, and ready to work hard.
 This can mean performing incline presses before your flat presses, for instance, instead of the other way around.